Image

 Phase N/A

-Carpal Tunnel Syndrome (CTS) is a condition where a nerve in your wrist gets squeezed, causing pain, numbness, and tingling in your hand.
-This study looks at how Bioptron light therapy, a special light that helps reduce inflammation, can help pregnant women with CTS.
-It's a safe and non-drug treatment option.
-In this study, 62 pregnant women with CTS will be split into two groups.
-One group will get the light therapy along with advice and education, while the other group will only receive advice.
-Each light therapy session is 10 minutes long, 3 times a week, for 4 weeks.
+Carpal Tunnel Syndrome (CTS) is a condition where a nerve in the wrist gets squeezed, causing pain, numbness, and tingling in parts of the hand.
+This study looks at how bioptron light therapy can help pregnant women with CTS.
+Bioptron light is a special kind of light that might help reduce swelling and pain without using medicine.
+In this study, pregnant women with CTS will be split into two groups.
+One group will get bioptron light therapy along with some advice for 10 minutes, three times a week, for four weeks.
+The other group will only get advice.

-• The study lasts 4 weeks with sessions three times a week.
+• The study lasts for 4 weeks with three sessions per week.

-• Only pregnant women aged 25-35 with CTS can join.
+• Participants must be pregnant women aged 25-35 years with CTS.

 Study details